-When it comes to packing the best hiking socks, hikers can be forgetful.
-Most walkers will happily spend serious money on a top-quality pair of hiking boots, but a surprising number will then pull on a pair of cruddy socks – or sometimes two pairs – when they hit the hills, and then wonder why their feet are complaining 10 miles along the trail.
+When it comes to packing the best hiking socks, walkers can be forgetful.
+Most hikers will happily spend serious money on hiking boots, but a surprising number will then pull on a pair of cruddy socks – or sometimes two pairs – when they hit the hills, and then wonder why their feet are complaining 10 miles along the trail.

-A pair of good-fitting, comfortable and well-cushioned hiking socks are worth their weight in gold, and skimping on them is not just a basic error, it’s also completely false economy – you may as well not bother with the expensive boots if you’re going to line them with garbage, because the experience will be ruined by rubbing, blisters, hotspots, sweatiness or just general discomfort.
+A pair of good-fitting, comfortable and well-cushioned hiking socks are worth their weight in gold, and skimping on them is not just a basic error, it’s also completely false economy – you may as well not bother with hunting down the best hiking boots if you’re going to line them with garbage, because the experience will be ruined by rubbing, blisters, hotspots, sweatiness or just general discomfort.

-Equally, you need to match the socks you wear to the conditions you’re walking in – in terms of terrain and climate – and match them with your choice of external footwear.
-Are you wearing walking shoes or hiking boots?
+Equally, you need to match the walking socks you wear to the conditions you’re hiking in – in terms of terrain and climate – and match them with your choice of external footwear.
+Are you wearing hiking shoes or boots?
 Do you need light, medium or thick socks – in a high or low cut crew – made from merino or synthetic materials?
 Would it be wise to try toesocks, go for a fully waterproof design?

 We have done the hard yards for you – putting a whole load of socks specifically designed for walkers, hikers, trekkers and backpackers through their paces – and following are the best hiking socks you can buy.